 Professor Russ Jago, (Professor), Determinants of physical activity and eating behaviour; measurement of physical activity and sedentary behaviour; physical activity and obesity interventions in youth.

-Dr Laura Johnson, (Lecturer), Nutritional epidemiology ; The role of overall dietary and eating patterns in the prevention and treatment of obesity, diabetes and coronary heart disease as well as understanding the factors that influence food intake and appetite control.
+Dr Laura Johnson, (Senior Lecturer), Nutritional epidemiology ; The role of overall dietary and eating patterns in the prevention and treatment of obesity, diabetes and coronary heart disease as well as understanding the factors that influence food intake and appetite control.

-Dr Patricia Kennett, (Reader), Comparative, cross-national social policy; globalization, governance and public policy; housing and homelessness; welfare systems and citizenship in Europe and East Asia.
+Professor Patricia Kennett, (Professor), Comparative, cross-national social policy; globalization, governance and public policy; housing and homelessness; welfare systems and citizenship in Europe and East Asia.

-Dr Rachel Lart, (Senior Research Fellow), Drug misuse policy and services, mental health and marginalised groups, eg. offenders, drug users; evidence-based policy and practice; general health and social care policy.
+Dr Rachel Lart, (Senior Teaching Fellow), Drug misuse policy and services, mental health and marginalised groups, eg. offenders, drug users; evidence-based policy and practice; general health and social care policy.

 Dr Noemi Lendvai, (Senior Lecturer), Possible typologies for post-communist welfare regimes in New EU Member States, on the Europeanisation of social inclusion in Central Eastern Europe, and on the transnationalisation of social policy in South East Europe; the impact of EU Accession on Hungarian, Croatian and Slovenian social policy.

-Dr Liz Lloyd, (Reader), Ageing; health and social care policies and practices with older people; policies on unpaid care; social aspects of death, dying and bereavement; the health and well-being of carers.
+Professor Liz Lloyd, (Professor), Ageing; health and social care policies and practices with older people; policies on unpaid care; social aspects of death, dying and bereavement; the health and well-being of carers.

-Dr Patricia Lucas, (Senior Lecturer), Child disability, poverty and deprivation, and inequalities in health; early childhood development; educational, nutritional and social interventions and outcomes for children.
+Dr Patricia Lucas, (Reader), Child disability, poverty and deprivation, and inequalities in health; early childhood development; educational, nutritional and social interventions and outcomes for children.

 Professor Alex Marsh, (Professor), Economics, organisation and management in the public sector; housing policy, economics and finance; theorizing the policy process.

-Dr Angie Page, (Reader), Childhood obesity; clustering of health behaviours; developmental aspects of eating and exercise behaviour; exercise and self-esteem; measurement of physical activity.
+Professor Angie Page, (Professor), Childhood obesity; clustering of health behaviours; developmental aspects of eating and exercise behaviour; exercise and self-esteem; measurement of physical activity.

 Ms Christina Pantazis, (Reader), Poverty, social exclusion and inequality; security and civil liberties; social harm, crime and criminalisation.

-Dr Angeliki Papadaki, (Lecturer), Effect of the economic recession on health status and dietary behaviour; nutritional epidemiology, dietary habits and socio-economic and psychological factors affecting dietary behaviour; primary nutrition interventions in work settings.
+Dr Angeliki Papadaki, (Senior Lecturer), Effect of the economic recession on health status and dietary behaviour; nutritional epidemiology, dietary habits and socio-economic and psychological factors affecting dietary behaviour; primary nutrition interventions in work settings.